angelolz/z407-controller/README.md

 # Logitech Z407 Remote Controller API

 This is an API server based off the work from [freundTech's reverse engineering work](https://github.com/freundTech/logi-z407-reverse-engineering).
 Huge props to them for the amazing work there.
+I was able to successfully run this on my Raspberry Pi 5 using the `docker-compose.yml` file.

 # Setup

 1. Clone this repo.
 Navigate to the folder created for the repo.
 2. Set up a virtual environment.
     ```